 The Society organises a variety of cultural, educational and social events that enable members to meet like-minded people.
-These include visits to notable buildings and landmarks, talks, art shows and opportunities to socialise.
-These are publicised through our quarterly Newsletter.
+These include visits to notable buildings and landmarks, talks and opportunities to socialise.
+These are publicised through our regular Newsletter.

 PLANNING & CONSULTATION

 Westminster City Council is required to consult the Society on planning issues in the central part of the old Borough of St Marylebone which includes Regent's Park.
 Our planning committee meets monthly to provide expert recommendations on applications.
 We also comment on matters affecting the whole of Marylebone and represent the views of residents to various government bodies.

 A Tradition of Celebrating and Caring for St Marylebone

 In 2000, as a millennial project, the Society published "Discovering St Marylebone" which presented the history of Marylebone through four self-guided walks.
 A new edition of that publication is given free to all new members of the Society.